In Display & Video 360, you can use audience list targeting to target the following:

 Same device targeting is only compatible with Ad Manager inventory.

 - Create individual line items for each environment.
-To have the maximum reach possible, create separate line items that target only mobile app and only mobile app interstitial environments and your first- and third-party audience lists.
+To have the maximum reach possible, create separate line items that target only mobile app and only mobile app interstitial environments and positions and your first- and third-party audience lists.

 - Set a frequency cap at the insertion order level. - If you set up separate Line Items by Environment (for example, 1 for web, 1 for app), you can limit impression waste by frequency capping at the IO level